sifulan-access-federation/ifirexman-training/guides/idp.md

   --set-file federation.signer_cert=fed-signer.crt \
   --set-file idp.sealer_kver=sealer.kver \
   --set-file idp.secrets_properties=secrets.properties \
+  # --set-file idp.azure_ad.metadata=azure.xml \
   -f values.yaml --wait ifirexman/ifirexman-shibboleth-idp
   ```

-9. When the IdP is ready, you can access the IdP's metadata at `https://idp.ifirexman.edu/idp/shibboleth` (replace `idp.ifirexman.edu` with the actual sub-domain for the IdP).
-Copy/download the metadata and register it at the federation manager/jagger.
+10. When the IdP is ready, you can access the IdP's metadata at `https://idp.ifirexman.edu/idp/shibboleth` (replace `idp.ifirexman.edu` with the actual sub-domain for the IdP).
+Copy/download the metadata and register it at the Federation Manager (Jagger).

 ## Uninstalling the Chart